austinreidmanny/raven/README.md

 - Extract relevant sequences [seqtk]
 - Refinement [manual using SRA-BLAST]

-The last two steps are performed manually.
+The last step is performed manually.

 ## Usage